diveplane/license-checker/README.md

 * `--csvComponentPrefix` prefix column for component in csv format.
 * `--out [filepath]` write the data to a specific file.
 * `--customPath` to add a custom Format file in JSON
+* `--overridesPath` to add a custom override JSON file to override license properties of any package
 * `--exclude [list]` exclude modules which licenses are in the comma-separated list from the output
 * `--relativeLicensePath` output the location of the license files as relative paths
 * `--summary` output a summary of the license usage',